Saudi-led intervention in the Yemeni civil war: Foreign support and funding

-The Saudi-led coalition used a precision-guided munition developed in the United States in an air hit on a detention facility in Sa'adah, northwestern Yemen, that killed at least 80 people and injured over 200, according to Doctors Without Borders.
-The laser-guided bomb used in the raid was made by Raytheon, a US defence company.
+The Saudi-led coalition used a precision-guided munition developed in the United States in an air hit on a detention facility in Saada in northwestern Yemen that killed at least 80 people and injured over 200, according to Doctors Without Borders.
+The laser-guided bomb used in the raid was made by Raytheon, a U.S. defence company.

-Following a spate of missile assaults by Yemeni rebels, the US will deploy a guided-missile destroyer and cutting-edge fighter jets to help defend the United Arab Emirates, according to a US statement released Wednesday, February 2, 2022.
+On 2 February 2022, following a spate of missile assaults by Yemeni rebels, the U.S announced it would deploy a guided-missile destroyer and cutting-edge fighter jets to help defend the United Arab Emirates.

-The commander of US Central Command arrived in the United Arab Emirates on Sunday, February 6, 2022, to expand on previous Pentagon announcements to assist the UAE in bolstering its defenses following attacks in Yemen by Iranian-backed rebels.
+On 6 February 2022, the commander of U.S. Central Command arrived in the UAE to expand on previous Pentagon announcements to assist the country in bolstering its defenses following attacks in Yemen by Iranian-backed rebels.

-In a June 2022 joint analysis, the Washington Post in association with Security Force Monitor at Columbia Law School's Human Rights Institute (SFM) reported that the United States supported the majority of the Saudi-led coalition's airforce squadrons.
-A large portion of the coalition airstrikes were carried out by aircraft developed, maintained and sold by U.S. companies, and were flown by pilots trained by the U.S. military.
-Out of the 39 air force units of the coalition that could have conducted airstrikes, 38 likely benefited by U.S. approved contracts and in the seven years since the beginning of the bombing campaign, the U.S. approved 213, out of the 902 total contracts, that potentially served the coalition's airforce units.
+In a June 2022 joint analysis, The Washington Post in association with the Security Force Monitor, a research organization at Columbia Law School's Human Rights Institute, reported that the United States supported the majority of the Saudi-led coalition's air force squadrons.
+A large portion of the coalition airstrikes were carried out by aircraft developed, maintained and sold by U.S. companies and were flown by pilots trained by the U.S. military.
+Out of the 39 air force units of the coalition that could have conducted airstrikes, 38 likely benefited from U.S.-approved contracts, and in the seven years since the beginning of the bombing campaign, the U.S. approved 213 out of the 902 total contracts that potentially served the coalition's air force units.

-On 7 June 2022, an internal report from the Government Accountability Office (GAO) was released which concluded that the United States' State Department and the Defense Department had failed to properly assess war crimes allegations against the Saudi-led coalition and had not adequately tracked civilians deaths caused by American-made weapons.
+On 7 June 2022, an internal report from the U.S. Government Accountability Office (GAO) was released which concluded that the State Department and the Defense Department had failed to properly assess war crimes allegations against the Saudi-led coalition and had not adequately tracked civilian deaths caused by U.S.-made weapons.
 The report concluded that there were serious gaps in U.S. government oversight on how arms sold to Saudi Arabia and the UAE were used.

-Yemeni citizen, Ayman Mohammed Saleh Al-Sanabani filed a lawsuit against Saudi Arabia and the UAE, the US State Department, the US Department of Defense, Raytheon, Lockheed Martin and general Dynamics, alleging them of human rights abuses in Yemen.
-In an opinion article on The Guardian in March 2023, he said his family, including his bride, were massacred on his wedding day in a missile attack by Saudi and the UAE in October 2015.
-Ayman Mohamed also accused the US of the tragedy and war crimes in Yemen.
-He said the US and its defense contractors of complicity in the humanitarian crisis in Yemen.
-He also called on the Joe Biden to fulfill his campaign promise and stop the arms sales to Saudi Arabia.
+Yemeni citizen Ayman Mohammed Saleh Al-Sanabani filed a lawsuit against Saudi Arabia and the UAE, the U.S. State and Defense departments, Raytheon, Lockheed Martin and General Dynamics, accusing them of human rights abuses in Yemen.
+In an opinion piece published in The Guardian in March 2023, he said his family, including his bride, were massacred on his wedding day in a missile attack by Saudi Arabia and the UAE in October 2015.
+Ayman Mohamed also accused the U.S. of complicity in the tragedy and war crimes in Yemen.
+He further accused the U.S. and its defense contractors of complicity in the humanitarian crisis in the country.
+He also called on President Biden to fulfill his campaign promise and stop the arms sales to Saudi Arabia.